Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Persistent Satellite Channel Capacity

 Let us now average the total capacity with respect to the distribution of the serving satellite, which does depend on the handover strategy, and divide by the average serving time to get the capacity of the persistent satellite channel.

 \begin{theorem}[Persistent capacity] The ergodic capacity of the persistent satellite mega-constellation channel with handover strategy $\mathsf{H}$ is

-where $\mathcal{V}$ is the set of visible satellites from the mega-constellation NBPP with $|\mathcal{V}| \geq 1$. \end{theorem} \begin{proof} This is a consequence of the renewal reward theorem for renewal reward processes as demonstrated in Section \ref{sec:ergodic_cap}. \end{proof}
+where $\mathcal{V}$ is the set of visible satellites from the mega-constellation NBPP with $|\mathcal{V}| \geq 1$. \end{theorem} \begin{proof} This is a consequence of the renewal reward theorem for renewal reward processes as described in Section \ref{sec:ergodic_cap}. \end{proof}

 \begin{remark} The proof of Theorem \ref{thm:pers_cap} is simple to show for the special case where we let the session time $t$ coincide with the duration of exactly $N$ handovers.
 If we let $\{\mathcal{V}^{(n)}\}$ be the random sets of visible satellites at the handovers $n=1,2,\ldots,N$, which are i.i.d. realisations of the mega-constellation NBPP, then the achievable data rate is